 What makes the ConsoliDator+ easy to program is its intuitive setup screens.
 As shown in the first image below, the setup screen allows you to see all the relevant information you need when creating or editing a channel - all on one screen!
-When creating a new channel, the channel number is auto-generatied for you.
+When creating a new channel, the channel number is auto-generated for you.
 All you have to do is populate the appropriate fields such as the channel tag name, function, input, and units.
 Scaling the inputs and outputs, selecting number of decimals, and turning the bargraph on/off and inputing its values are also programmed from this screen.
+Multiple colors can also be selected for the text, background and bargraphs to customize the look of the display.
 During programming, the soft keys will change based on the screen in place.
 For instance, pressing the edit key will bring up the letters/numbers key pad and appropriate navigation keys will appear (Shown in the bottom image).
 See the PD9000 manual for details on setup and programming.

 Individual Channel View

 To view the details of any channel, press Menu and then press View – Channel.
 Select the channel of interest.
 Navigate through the different items using the navigation keys.
 A green bar indicates the selected item, press the R-key to step into and see more details about the inputs and outputs related to the channel in view.

 In the following examples, the screens show all the parameters associated with Channel 1 including analog input, slot number and its current value, setpoints and status of alarms, and analog output and its mA value.
 The bargraphs in each these screens examples represent the current value in gallon units.

 If applicable, alarms may be acknowledged, and totals may be reset from the channel view screens.
 The alarm set points are indicated by a line at the corresponding value on the bargraph.
 Color selection for alarm conditions can be done in the Setup – Alarm menu or in the System – Display menu.